AbstractSDK/cw-orchestrator/docs/src/integrations/fork-testing.md

 You use this fork environment as you would use the `Mock` environment, with a few subtle changes:

 1. You can't use human readable addresses, because this environment uses actual APIs and needs to be able to verify addresses.
-When creating the Mock environment, a sender gets created along and attach automatically to the `ForkMock` instance.
+When creating the Mock environment, a sender gets created along and attach automatically to the `CloneTesting` instance.
 If you need additional addresses, you can use:

     ```rust,ignore
     let new_sender: Addr = fork.init_account();